JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-run-tests.md

 * When writing tests for platform-specific code, you can use the functionality of the corresponding framework, for example, annotations and extensions.
 * You can run tests both from the IDE and using Gradle tasks.
-* When you're running tests, HTML test reports are generated automatically.
+* When you run tests, HTML test reports are generated automatically.

 ## What's next?